 Correctional facilities shall have a written policy and procedure governing use of force.
 The written policy and procedure must restrict the use of force to situations where it is necessary to protect the safety and security of staff, inmates, and the public; protect property, prevent escapes, prevent crime; enforce correctional facility rules; and restore order, and only in accordance with legal authority.
 Staff shall document any use of force and submit a written report to correctional facility's administrator by the end of the employee's shift.
 Correctional facilities shall have a procedure and practice to review each use of force incident.
 Correctional facilities shall make a reasonable attempt to video record all use of force situations.
-Correctional facilities shall report the use of force that results in serious or substantial bodily injury in accordance with Standard 28.

-SWMCCC policies 2118, and procedures demonstrate compliance with the standard.
+SWMCCC/DADC policies 2118, and procedures demonstrate compliance with the standard.